boggydigital/coost/README.md

 }
 ```

-## Using pesco to support cookie-based authentication
+## Using coost to support cookie-based authentication

-pesco is agnostic to the authentication model used by the service.
+coost is agnostic to the authentication model used by the service.
 Some common scenarios using
 cookies:

 1) Application handles authentication and provides prompt for username, password, 2FA, etc. Server
-   sets response cookies that are then persisted by pesco and users won't need to re-authenticate on
+   sets response cookies that are then persisted by coost and users won't need to re-authenticate on
    every application session;
 2) Users copy session cookies from an existing browser session.